GxnBytes/aws-scalable-webapp/Phase 1: Home Lab Setup & Configuration/05_enterprise_net_setup.md

-# Skynet Corp. network setup
+# Skynet Corp.
+Network Setup

 - Skynet is fake business environment that builds software for consumers.
 - Skynet is a Windows-native.